 The Board has been engaged in a strategic planning process for several years.
 In 2003, we developed statements of our core values, mission and vision that explain what Board members value most, why it exists as a board, and where it wants to be at some point in the future.
 The Board developed results statements for the regional workforce system, both that which it directly controls and for the larger system.
 The Board’s strategic plan is a tool for managing the regional workforce system.
 Board members and staff use it to drive the regional workforce system toward the four results statements.

 The Gulf Coast workforce system is a regional network of business, education, labor, government, and community organizations serving the City of Houston and the 13-county Gulf Coast region of Texas.

+The Gulf Coast Workforce Board

+Employer Driven and People Powered

+Strategic Plan 2019 – 2023